Proportional Participatory Budgeting with Projects Interaction: Aggregation Algorithms

-Since project $b$ is substitute for $v_2$ and project $c$ is substitute for $v_1$, their utility changes to $u_2(b)=u_1(c)=\frac{1}{5}$ in the next iteration, and project $a$ that is still 0.55-affordable.
-However, projects $b$ and $c$ are now $\frac{5}{6}$-affordable.
-Project $a$ have the lowest qValue, therefore, it will be chosen, and SRX will terminate as no item is q-affordable anymore.
-The final bundle of chosen projects is $B=\{a,d,e\}$ and the social welfare is $1+1+1+1=4$ (project $a$ provides utility 1 for each voter, project $d$ provides utility 1 for $v_1$ and project $e$ provides utility 1 to $v_2$).
+Since project $b$ is substitute for $v_2$ and project $c$ is substitute for $v_1$, their utility changes to $u_2(b)=u_1(c)=\frac{1}{5}$ in the next iteration, making them $\frac{5}{6}$-affordable.
+Project $a$ is not substitute to either and stays with the same affordability.

+Therefore, project $a$ with the lowest qValue will be chosen , and IES will terminate as no item is q-affordable anymore.
+The outcome is $W_{IES}=\{a,b',c'\}$ and the social welfare is $1+1+1+1=4$ (project $a$ provides utility 1 for each voter, project $c'$ provides utility 1 for $v_1$ and project $b'$ provides utility 1 to $v_2$).